microsoft/vscode-azurehealthcareapis-tools/README.md

-# Azure API for FHIR Tools - VS Code Extensions
+# Azure Healthcare APIs tools - VS Code Extensions

 This project will include various tools for Azure API for FHIR, and FHIR Server for Azure.